UKNCSP/CMIP7-AFT-Support/Experiment_Guidance.md

    * Summary -> "<experiment name> for <model configuration>" or something meaningful to you.
    * Description -> A longer summary of what the experiment does.
 There is space here to describe key aspects of this experiment, and any issues important to you or users of the run.
    * The issue will initially be assigned to no-one.
 You should first assign it (using the "Assignees" panel at the left of the issue page) to whoever is going to set the experiment up, maybe yourself.

+***the following needs updating from TRAC to github***

-1. Copy standard UKESM / HadGEM3 job and configure for this experiment (following any documentation specific to your MIP, see [#design above]).
+1. Copy the standard UKESM1.3 / HadGEM3-GC5 job and configure for this experiment (following any documentation specific to your MIP, see [Experimental design](#experimental-design-configuration) above).
 The standard (i.e. supported) jobs available for each model are 3 of the DECK experiments: piControl, historical and AMIP.
 See standard job pages for [StandardJobs HadGEM3-GC3.1] and [UkesmDeckStandardJobs UKESM1]
    * If your MIP has several experiments sharing a similar experimental or diagnostic setup, you may wish to create one or more standard jobs for your MIP to act as the source suites for your MIP experiments, rather than copy all suites directly from the standard DECK jobs.
    * On creating the model suite, Rose will ask for mandatory metadata for CMIP6 runs, which is required by the data delivery system.
 More information at [wiki:CMIP6/RoseSuiteMetadata]; seek advice from the data delivery team if unsure of any of these options.
    * Ensure start and end dates are exactly right; if the experiment protocol gives years only, begin on the 1st Jan in the start year (not the preceding or subsequent Sep or Dec) and continue until at least 1st Jan of the end year plus 1 (i.e. 01/01/2015 for an 1850-2014 historical run).